cmaureir/progra-alma/lectures/week4/lecture14.rst

        >>> longest(['****', '**', '********', '**'])
        '********'

-     If there are more than one longest word (with the same lenght) is necesary to return only one.
+     If there are more than one longest word (with the same length) is necessary to return only one.

 #.
 Write a module called ``my_math.py``
-   wich contains the following functions.
+   which contains the following functions.

    * A function called ``my_sin(x)``
      which calculates the sine of an ``x`` value.